Designing an Optimal Kilonova Search using DECam for Gravitational Wave Events: Acknowledgments

 \subsection{Cadences \& observational parameters}

 We use of SNANA to find effective search strategies that maximize candidate detection, considering realistic conditions, including the maximum duration of the night, intervals between observations, and sky brightness, while also minimizing telescope time and enabling earlier discovery.
 This is at base a trade-off of exposure times versus sky area coverage, but with additional complications of filter choice and the time since the event occurred.
-We limit our telescope time expenditures to $8$ hours per night and assume Blanco/DECam has telescope/readout slew time of $30\mathrm{s}$ between the exposures, which is true for slews less than 10 degrees.
+We limit our telescope time expenditures to $8$ hours per night and assume Blanco/DECam has telescope/readout slew time of $30\mathrm{s}$ between the exposures, which is true for small slews, such as the ones less than $\sim$ 10 degrees.
+In fact, long slews $\sim 100$ deg, which might be necessary to cover disjoint gravitational wave maps, take on the order of $3$ minutes.
+Thus, if there are two disjoint regions, which would add one or possibly two long slews depending on the observational conditions, it would add a negligible amount of total telescope time, relatively.
 We test four filters, $g,\,r,\,i,\,\mathrm{and}\,z$, starting $12$ hours after the trigger, and going to 4 days post-merger in half-day increments with several exposure times.
 These are summarized in Table~\ref{tab:obs_params}.

+Note that the time required to respond a GW alert depends upon several factors including human decision-making to trigger, when the event is visible in the sky, observation planning, and time to ask for and obtain the ToO interrupt.
+The time required to get the telescope on-sky also depends on when the alert is given.
+It is possible that it may be significantly less than 12 hours until we are on-sky, however, for this study we opted for a conservative option of 12 hours, by which time for any significant and observable event we should be able to observe.

 We define two exposure time scenarios.
 In Scenario 1 we cover the area of a given GW event with a single set of exposure times and in Scenario 2, we explore the use of two different exposure times for a single search.
 The latter is motivated by the need to cover the high probability area sky with deep exposures, while covering the larger low probability localization area outskirts with shorter exposure images.
 We designate central high probability areas as the ``inner region'' and the rest of the area inside the the localization region as the ``outer region''.
 The last section of Table \ref{tab:obs_params} presents the combinations considered for the inner region, ranging from $30\%$ to $80\%$ sky probability coverage, for 3 different values of the total (deep+shallow) sky map probability coverage, from 70\% to 90\%.
 For instance, a combination of $40\%$ probability for the inner region and $70\%$ total coverage means that the $40\%$ highest probability region is covered with higher exposure time and the $70-40=30\%$ left over is covered with the shorter exposures.
 Each of these combinations is considered for all possible deep and shallow exposures presented in Table \ref{tab:obs_params}.
 For scenarios where we cover the sky area twice in a single night, we additionally take into consideration the KN variability a few hours after the first search.